“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Bon Voyage

 As always, we would love to hear your packing stories.
-Any packing tips that worked for you?
-Or any painful or funny stories from your travel that have to do with packing.
+Do you have any packing tips that worked for you?
+Or do you have any painful or funny stories about packing from your travels?
 We learn from each other as we share our tales.

 Do you have a question for us or have a comment?